Soldier in Top-Down Perspective

-I am jumping wildly from iso to shading and now to a top down view.
-I apologize for the lack of order in the tutorial posts at the moment but I just felt like writing this one after creating the art for a request.
+This tutorial is another request to show an easy approach to creating characters in top-down perspective.
+I know I am jumping wildly from iso to shading and now to a top-down view.
+My apologies for the lack of order in the tutorial posts at the moment.
+I just felt like writing this one after creating something similar for an art request.

-Top down characters – there really is not that much to see when you look straight down on a character.
-You see the top of the head, the shoulders, a bit of the legs and the arms when they move.
+Top-down characters have one major problem: There really is not that much to see.
+When you look straight down on a character, you see the top of the head, the shoulders, a bit of the legs and the arms when they move.

 One way to show what the shape really represents is by adding a nice long shadow of the shape – which works well in 3D engines but it a proper pain to reproduce in 2D as the shadow needs to move with the character.

 Let’s start with three circles to create the helmet.